 If you have rooms with limited space, use Google to search for 'solutions for small rooms'.
 There are some very creative ideas designed for efficient living, whatever the size of your home.

 Remember, though, that selling up and moving again may still not bring you all you desire in a property.
-Unless you have a top end budget enabling you to be extra choosy, compromises are still likely.
-However, that all important 'good vibe' is important, and if your feelings don't budge over time, then it's worth consideration.
+Unless you have a top-end budget enabling you to be extra choosy, compromises are still likely.
+However, that all-important 'good vibe' is essential, and if your feelings don't budge over time, then it's worth consideration.

 How Do I Feel Now?